qiushiyan/math-foundations/docs/matrix-algebra.md

-## Matrix multiplication as linear transformation
+## Matrix Multiplication as Linear Transformation

 Another way to look at $A_{m \times n} \, x _{ n \times 1} = b_{m \times 1}$, besides linear combination of column vectors, is to think of the matrix $A$ as an force that “acts” on a vector $x$ in $\mathbb{R^n}$ by multiplication to produce a new vector called $b$ in $\mathbb{\mathbb{R^m}}$.